![]() |

 a dialog box similar to the one shown above is displayed.
 The

-Attribute Data file will dictate how they appear in the dialog
+in the Theme Attribute Data file will dictate how they

 The Theme Attribute Data file is a sequential ASCII based